haoxiangsnr/spiking-fullsubnet/docs/source/index.md

 # Welcome to AudioZEN

 Welcome to AudioZEN's documentation!
-AudioZEN is a personal project used to conduct the research on the audio/speech signal processing.
+AudioZEN is a deep learning toolkit used to conduct the research on the audio/speech signal processing.
+Check the Getting Started section for more details.

 ```{toctree}
 :caption: Getting Started